 Search engine optimisation (SEO) continues to baffle many businesses, especially with algorithms and rules updating frequently, and competitors using quick-and-dirty tactics like keyword stuffing to achieve a higher web ranking, even if their content is not entirely relevant to the search.
-Whilst SEO plays a distinct role in traffic generation, its blurred lines with content marketing mean many business owners are unclear how the two work separately and together to maximise a website’s visibility.
+Whilst SEO plays a distinct role in online traffic generation, its blurred lines with content marketing means many business owners are unclear how the two work separately and together to maximise a website’s visibility.

 Yet, given that two thirds of internet users never make it past the second page of a Google search and over 40 percent of revenue is captured by organic traffic, no business should downplay the importance of SEO as part of their overall marketing strategy.
 The trick is to stop compartmentalising SEO and content marketing and instead see the two as an integrated instrument that can be used effectively without compromising the quality of your content.

 Leave the black hat on the rack

 A staggering number of businesses will use any means possible to push their website up the search ranking list, overloading their websites with keyword heavy content, hidden links, tiny text and spam blogs.
 These low-road techniques might temporarily trick a search engine into increasing the site ranking, but the algorithms used by search engines are constantly evolving, so it’s only a matter of time before this approach fails.
 This is not a desirable path by any stretch, which is why as an integrated marketing agency, we promote the high road – a purist approach that gives your website the SEO boost it deserves without damaging your business’s reputation or trading its integrity.

 Understand how content marketing works